-The presence of the Weber River on the north boundary of the City presents an opportunity for a river recreation corridor reaching into Weber County and which would be of regional interest.
+The presence of the Weber River on the north boundary of the City presents an opportunity for a river recreation corridor reaching from Morgan County through South Weber into Weber County and which would be of regional interest.
 The Wasatch National Forest to the east of town also presents abundant recreation possibilities which are important to residents of South Weber and many others.

 There are approximately 160 acres of the Weber River Corridor in South Weber.
 Since the Weber River Recreation Corridor would be a regional type facility, it should not be the sole responsibility of the City to develop this facility.
 Weber Pathways, a private non-profit organization has been very active in securing access rights and in constructing the Weber River Parkway Trail.
 South Weber should work closely with Weber Pathways and others in securing additional access, extending the trail, making improvements and maintaining existing facilities.
 This river corridor should be protected as a very important recreational venue in South Weber and as important wildlife habitat.
-Currently there are only two access points to the Weber River trail in South Weber.
-One is where the River goes under I-84 and the other is just east of the Adams Avenue/Cottonwood Drive intersection.
-Additional access near the City's population center is essential as is the development of a public parking and river access area at the north end of Cornia Dr.
+Currently there are only three access points to the Weber River trail in South Weber.
+One is at the mouth of Weber Canyon; one is where the River goes under I-84 known as Fisherman's Access and the other is just east of the Adams Avenue/Cottonwood Drive intersection.
+Additional access near the City's population center is essential as is the development of a public parking and river access area at the mouth of Weber Canyon.

-As development along the east bench area occurs, the City should make sure that public access to the National Forest is provided.
+As development along the east bench area occurs, the City should try to secure public access to the National Forest.
 The Forest provides hunting, hiking, mountain biking and nature appreciation opportunities different from other recreation sites.
 It is critical to maintain public access to these public lands.

-South Weber should become more bicycle friendly by considering adding bicycle lanes to all new roads.
+South Weber should become more bicycle friendly by considering adding bicycle lanes to all new roads and by connecting City parks with bicycle lanes and trails.
 The possibility of a bicycle path along the Davis & Weber Canal should be explored.
 It may be possible to enter into a use agreement with the Canal Company.
 Liability to the Canal Company would be limited by Utah Code Annotated Section 57-14, Limitation of Landowner Liability Act.